dwf/rescued-scipy-wiki/FAQ.rst

 Intel Fortran Compiler
 ::::::::::::::::::::::

 Note that code compiled by the Intel Fortran Compiler (IFC) is not binary compatible with code compiled by g77.
 Therefore, when using IFC, all Fortran codes used in SciPy must be compiled with IFC.
 This also includes the LAPACK, BLAS, and ATLAS libraries.
 Using GCC for compiling C code is OK.
-IFC version 5.0 is not supported (because it has bugs that cause SciPy_'s tests to segfault).
+IFC version 5.0 is not supported (because it has bugs that cause SciPy's tests to segfault).

 Minimum IFC flags for building LAPACK and ATLAS are